 Read next: my solo travel guide to Mexico

-However, it’s worth mentioning that since 2020, crime has been on the rise.
+However, those wondering is San Miguel safe? might note that, since 2020, crime has been on the rise.
 This has resulted in the odd outbreak of violent crime, not aimed at tourists.
 As ever, you can check on the current status on your government website.

 San Miguel packing list